 It’s important to note that the presence of diamond fluorescence is not always discounted in the same way by every diamond dealer.
 Even though the GIA quantifies the amount of fluorescence a diamond has by various degrees, diamonds with the same grade in this regard will be more greatly appreciated, and therefore more highly valued, by trained buyers who recognize whether the visual impact is substantial.
 That is why CIRCA must physically inspect the diamond you wish to sell before offering a final price.
 CIRCA’s diamond buyers are uniquely qualified to evaluate your diamond for all its characteristics - including the 4Cs, fluorescence, and more.
 We buy diamonds every day, and we buy a lot of them.
 Our experience allows us to look for the nuances in your diamond which can help maximize its value.
 Our expertise, coupled with our unique global sales distribution, allows us to pay the very best price when you want to sell your diamond.

-For the best value and immediate payment, sell your diamond to CIRCA by scheduling a visit at one of our 12 locations worldwide.
+For the best value and immediate payment, sell your diamond to CIRCA by scheduling a visit at one of our 19 global locations.